Psycho shower scene: Leigh's filming experience

-There are varying accounts whether Leigh was in the shower the entire time or a body double was used for some parts of the murder sequence and its aftermath.
+There are varying accounts about whether Leigh was in the shower the entire time or a body double was used for some parts of the murder sequence and its aftermath.
 In an interview with Roger Ebert and in the 1990 book by Stephen Rebello, Alfred Hitchcock and the Making of Psycho, Leigh stated she appeared in the scene the entire time and Hitchcock used a stand-in only for the sequence in which Norman wraps Marion's body in a shower curtain and places it in the trunk of her car.
-The 2010 book The Girl in Alfred Hitchcock's Shower by Robert Graysmith and the documentary 78/52: Hitchcock's Shower Scene contradicts this, identifying Marli Renfro as Leigh's body double for some of the shower scene's shots.
+The 2010 book The Girl in Alfred Hitchcock's Shower by Robert Graysmith and the documentary 78/52: Hitchcock's Shower Scene contradict this, identifying Marli Renfro as Leigh's body double for some of the shower scene's shots.
 Graysmith also stated that Hitchcock later acknowledged Renfro's participation in the scene.
-Rita Riggs, who was in charge of the wardrobe, claims it was Leigh in the shower the entire time, explaining that Leigh did not wish to be nude and so she devised strategic items including pasties, moleskin and bodystockings, to be pasted on Leigh for the scene.
+Rita Riggs, who was in charge of wardrobe, claims it was Leigh in the shower the entire time, explaining that Leigh did not wish to be nude and so she devised strategic items, including pasties, moleskin, and bodystockings, to be pasted on Leigh for the scene.
 Riggs and Leigh went through striptease magazines that showed all the different costumes, but none of them worked because they all had tassels on them.

-As you know, you could not take the camera and just show a nude woman, it had to be done impressionistically.
-So, it was done with little pieces of film, the head, the feet, the hand, etc. In that scene, there were 78 pieces of film in about 45 seconds.
+Hitchcock said, "As you know, you could not take the camera and just show a nude woman, it had to be done impressionistically.
+So, it was done with little pieces of film, the head, the feet, the hand, etc."

-A popular myth emerged that ice-cold water was used in the shower scene to make Leigh's scream realistic.
-Leigh denied this on numerous occasions, saying the crew was accommodating, using hot water throughout the week-long shoot.
-All of the screams are Leigh's.

 According to Donald Spoto in The Dark Side of Genius and Rebello in Alfred Hitchcock and the Making of Psycho, Hitchcock's wife and trusted collaborator, Alma Reville, spotted a blooper in one of the last edits of the film before its official release: after Marion was supposedly dead, one could see her blink.
 According to Patricia Hitchcock, talking in Laurent Bouzereau's "Making of" documentary, Alma spotted that Leigh's character appeared to take a breath.
 In either case, the postmortem activity was edited out and was never seen by audiences.
 Although Marion's eyes should have been dilated after her death, the contact lenses necessary for this effect would have required six weeks of acclimatization to wear them, so Hitchcock decided to forgo them.